Finite Element Principles Frequently Asked Questions

 Previously, you could only pay for each course individually.
 For the courses starting in August there will be an option to package three courses together..

 Can I take more than one course at a time?

-Currently only one course is offered at a time.
+Currently, students can only take one course at a time.

 There are several people at my company interested in this program.
 Can you offer it in person?

 The courses are designed to be online courses, but we can add in-person sessions to support a larger group.
 Customization of the courses is available.
 Please contact firstname.lastname@example.org for more information.

 Is there a sequence students should follow when taking the courses?